JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Optional traversals

-Note: The syntax for describing optional traversals may change in the future to help improve clarity.
+Note: This is a beta feature and the syntax for describing optional traversals may change in the future to help improve clarity.
 Any changes made to the language will be backwards compatible.

 In situations where it is useful to optionally find related entities